account-tech/docs/implementation/intent-and-action.md

 ### Intent

-Intent interfaces necessitate only two functions.
+Intent interfaces require only two functions.
 The framework also provides macros for facilitated implementation.
-You can find them [here](https://github.com/account-tech/move-framework/blob/main/packages/protocol/sources/interfaces/intent_interface.move).&#x20;
+You can find them [here](https://github.com/account-tech/move-framework/blob/main/packages/protocol/sources/interfaces/intent_interface.move).

 Actions compose intents.
 They are stacked and executed sequentially, in the order they have been added.
 In this example, the object is first withdrawn, then transferred.
 Notice that we have to loop over the execute function since we need to declare the object type being transferred upfront.
 This is abstracted in the SDK.

-`build_intent!` allows to create, compose and add an intent to an account in one call.
+`build_intent!` allows you to create, compose and add an intent to an account in one call.

-`process_intent!` helps to read the Executable to process the action assuming the action function called matches the next action to be processed in the Executable (here Withdraw then Transfer).&#x20;
+`process_intent!` helps to read the Executable to process the action, assuming the action function called matches the next action to be processed in the Executable (here Withdraw then Transfer).

 ```rust
 public fun request_withdraw_and_transfer<Config, Outcome: store>(